 Hardy geranium flowers are small but quite attractive.
 Their leaves vary in size from quite small (dime sized) to very large indeed.

 The hardy geranium is in many ways a far more interesting addition to your garden than the African Pelargonium.
-It can be grown year round in zones 8-10, and heights range from between five inches to three feet high.
+It can be grown year-round in USDA hardiness zones 8-10, and heights range from between five inches to three feet high.

 They are tough and resilient and resist most disease and pests.
 They spend the winter season dormant and grow new leaves in the spring.

-For this reason, most varieties are able to tolerate temperatures as low as -20 degrees Fahrenheit.
-A few can even tolerate colder temperatures than that.
+For this reason, most varieties are able to tolerate temperatures as low as -20° degrees Fahrenheit.
+A few can even tolerate colder temperatures.

 Growing True Geraniums

 Hardy geraniums are actually wildflowers, so they don’t need a whole lot of care.
 To care of true geraniums, you will need to prepare a well-drained, fertile, moist bed.

 Some types of true geraniums can be started from seed.
 However, you must start named varieties from cuttings.
 It’s best to do this in the early spring.